thulab/iotdb-quality/docs/en/DataProfiling/Sample.md

 **Note:** If `k` is greater than the length of input series, all data points in the input series will be output.

 ## Examples

-### Isometric Sampling
+### Reservoir Sampling

-When `method` is 'isometric' or the default, isometric sampling is used.
+When `method` is 'reservoir' or the default, reservoir sampling is used.
+Due to the randomness of this method, the output series shown below is only a possible result.

 Input series: